 Trunk Bay, U.S. Virgin Islands

 Sixty percent of the Caribbean island of St. John is covered by Virgin Islands National Park, which was created when philanthropist Laurance Rockefeller donated his land to the federal government so it could be preserved in perpetuity.
-Among the most “virginal” beaches in the area is the undeveloped Trunk Bay, which takes its name from the local word for leatherback turtles.
-Visitors pay $5 per person for the privilege of accessing this simple crescent of white sand, backed by a wall of palms and sea grapes.
-The aquamarine water hosts an underwater trail with interpretive signs introducing snorkelers to local marine life such as parrotfish, trunkfish, and brain coral.
+Among the most untouched beaches in the area is Trunk Bay, which takes its name from the local word for leatherback turtles.
+Visitors pay $5 per person to access this simple crescent of white sand backed by a wall of palms and sea grapes.
+The aquamarine water is so clear, it hosts an underwater trail with interpretive signs introducing snorkelers to local marine life, such as parrotfish, trunkfish, and brain coral.

 The bright blue water of Gardner Bay makes for an excellent backdrop for Galápagos sea lion portraits.